leaf-node/open_alert_viewer/.github/ISSUE_TEMPLATE/z-app-pre-release-checklist.md

 ## Post source release

-* [ ] Update the external Flatpak manifest file with the new version string
+* [ ] Update the external Flatpak manifest file with the new version strings and file checksums